About Us

 Steven C. Markoff

 Steve Markoff is an American entrepreneur, film producer, author, and educator.
 He is the founder of the A-Mark Financial Corporation, a financial services firm based in Santa Monica, California that originally traded in rare coins and precious metals.
 He founded A-Mark Foundation in 1997 to provide nonpartisan information about a wide range of social and political topics.
 In 2004, the foundation funded the creation of ProCon.org, a pioneering internet site that presented all sides of controversial issues.
-Steven grew the site to tens of thousands of monthly page views before donating it to brittanica.com in 2020.
+Steve grew the site to tens of thousands of monthly page views before donating it to brittanica.com in 2020.

 Board Chair